 One of Kenya’s biggest logistics companies, Mitchell Cotts, last year decided to expand their air cargo facilities at Nairobi’s Jomo Kenyatta International Airport.

-A brand new terminal has been commissioned and the first stage is expected to be officially opened by the end of May this year.
+A brand new terminal has been commissioned and the first stage is expected to be officially opened in September of next year.

 The demand for perishable exports continues